-ENGL 2130 Contemporary American Literature
+ENGL 2130 Contemporary American Literature 3 Credit Hours

-This course is an interpretive study of current and recent American authors, emphasizing fiction, drama, and film.
-Prerequisite: ENGL
+This course is a study of American literature since 1945, with an emphasis on poetry, drama, short fiction, and novels by current authors.
+Prerequisite: ENGL 1020

 ENGL 2210 British Literature I

 This course surveys major British authors and their works from medieval beginnings to the time of Samuel Johnson.
 It examines the development of English verse and prose fiction as art forms.
 Prerequisite: ENGL 1020